-Age Range Acceptable Nature of Work Prohibited (for all children under 18) 15 - 17 (14 - 17 in specified countries 6) If the national minimum age for employment is higher, the national minimum age applies.
+Age Range Acceptable Nature of Work Prohibited (for all children under 18) 15-17 (14-17 in specified countries 6) If the national minimum age for employment is higher, the national minimum age applies.
 Work does not exceed 48 hours/week as a maximum; Work is safe, age-appropriate and adequate supervision and training is provided.
 Any type of hazardous work (work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of persons under the age of 18)7; The worst forms of child labour (including all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced or compulsory labour).
-13 - 14 (12 - 13 in specified countries [®]) Where national laws or regulations permit, light work can be carried out, which must: Not exceed 14 hours/week, or the maximum hours of work per day or week as defined by law (whichever is lower); Not harm the health or development of the child (for example adequate rest is ensured); Not interfere with education; Ensure adult supervision for all tasks.
+13-14 (12-13) in specified countries 8 Where national laws or regulations permit, light work may be carried out, which shall: Not exceed 14 hours/week, or the maximum hours of work per day or week as defined by law (whichever is lower); Not harm the health or development of the child (for example adequate rest is ensured); Not interfere with education; Ensure adult supervision for all tasks.
+Below 13 (12 in specific countries) Any engagement in farm work.